-No, a tenant cannot use the security deposit to cover any monthly rent payments.
+Under Missouri security deposit laws, a tenant cannot use the Missouri security deposit to cover any monthly rent payments.
 In the event a tenant attempts to do so, then a landlord would assume that the tenant has violated the lease by not paying rent for that month.
 This could result in a legal battle.

 6. Under what circumstance can a tenant expect a full refund of their security deposit?

-Most lease agreements require that a tenant return the rental property in the same condition they found it.
-If a tenant does this and leaves no rent or utility bills unpaid and there is no property damage exceeding normal wear-and-tear, then the landlord will not have any reason to withhold part or all of their security deposit.
+Most lease agreements require that a tenant return the rental property in the same condition they found it without exceeding normal wear and tear.
+If a tenant does this and leaves no rent or utility bills unpaid and there is no property damage exceeding normal wear and tear, then the landlord will not have any reason to withhold part or all of their Missouri security deposit.

 7. What happens to the tenant’s security deposit if the property changes ownership?

 In this scenario, a landlord must do one of two things.
 Their first option is to return part or all of the security deposit to the tenant.
 Alternatively, they can transfer the deposit to the incoming owner, who then assumes full responsibility for the tenant’s security deposit.

 In this case, under Missouri's landlord-tenant law, the outgoing landlord must notify the tenant of the transfer in writing, providing them the information about the new owner and new storage of their deposit.

 8. When should a landlord return a tenant’s security deposit?